nextauthjs/next-auth/docs/docs/faq.md

 </summary>
 <p>

 NextAuth.js was originally designed for use with Next.js and Serverless.
 However, today you could use the NextAuth.js core with any other framework.
 Checkout the examples for <a href="https://github.com/nextauthjs/next-auth/tree/main/apps/playground-gatsby" target="_blank">Gatsby</a> and <a href="https://sveltekit.authjs.dev/" target="_blank">SvelteKit</a>.
 If you would add another integration with other frameworks, feel free to work on it and send a pull request.
-Make sure to check if there's any on-going work before open a new issue.
+Make sure to check if there's any on-going work before opening a new issue.

 </p>
 </details>